César Tiberio Jiménez

 César Tiberio Jiménez (born July 4, 1969) is a Mexican racing driver.
 He is the son of Filiberto Jiménez and champion in several categories in Mexico (Formula Three, MasterCard Truck Series).

 Family

-He is the son of driver and promoter Filiberto Jiménez, who built the Autódromo Monterrey.
+Jiménez is the son of driver and promoter Filiberto Jiménez, who built the Autódromo Monterrey.
 His brother Gilberto and nephew Gilbo are also drivers.

 Career

 Tiberio debuted in Formula K at 17 years old.
 He won in Formula Three International on 1991 and 1992.
-In 1993 he ran in the Indy Lights, but did not have much success.
+In 1993, he ran in the Indy Lights, but did not have much success.
 He later ran in the Indy Lights Panamericana.

 Promoter

-He took the place of his father in promoting racing events in the Autódromo Monterrey, and built the Museo del Automovilismo Deportivo Regiomontano in Monterrey inaugurated on August 23, 2008.
+Jiménez took the place of his father in promoting racing events in the Autódromo Monterrey, and built the Museo del Automovilismo Deportivo Regiomontano in Monterrey inaugurated on August 23, 2008.